 The City continues to place emphasis on managing the cost of fuel and purchased power passed onto its customers through the ECRC.
 The City actively manages its fuel supply and energy supply portfolio to minimize the impact of natural gas price volatility.
 Due to the declining cost of natural gas, ECRC rate has been decreasing steadily since April of 2009.
-As of the end of FY 2013 the City's monthly residential bill for 1,000 kWh was \$114.84, which was below the statewide average.
+As of the end of FY 2014, the City's monthly residential bill for 1,000 kWh was \$115.94, which was below the statewide average of \$125.71.
 In addition to competitive rates, the city also offers a Preferred Customer Electric Service Agreement to our largest customers, which further reduces their rates and ensures that they remain City customers in the long term.

 In order to adjust rates over time to reflect the cost of service, while avoiding undue rate shock, Section 21-241 of the Tallahassee Code of Ordinances requires an increase to electric base rates on October 1 of each year equal to the most recently available 12-month change in the Consumer Price Index.
-Pursuant to this ordinance, base rates were increased on October 1, 2013 by 1.5%.
+Pursuant to this ordinance, base rates were increased on October 1, 2014 by 1.7%.

-Based upon the results of a rate study completed in February 2013 by the City's rate consultant, SAIC Energy, Environmental and Infrastructure, LLC, the City's base electric rates were increased by 5.5% effective April 1, 2013.
-Due to a simultaneous reduction in the ECRC rate, overall cost declined slightly as of that date.
+Based upon the results of a fully allocated cost of service study completed in October 2014 by the City's rate consultant, EIDOS Engineering, LLC, the City's base rates were updated effective November 1, 2014 as follows: